 The Authority has been cooperating with the Environmental Protection Agency's ("EPA") investigation of the Authority's Aspinwall Water Treatment Plant ("Water Treatment Plant") for nearly three years.
 The Authority and EPA have negotiated a resolution that addresses the violations alleged by EPA.
-On January 15, 2021, pursuant to a plea agreement, the

-Court entered the Authority's plea of guilty to two counts of violations of the Clean Water Act.
+On January 15, 2021, pursuant to a plea agreement, the Court entered the Authority's plea of guilty to two counts of violations of the Clean Water Act.
 The terms of the settlement are contained in a plea letter dated December 30, 2020 and executed by the Authority on January 12, 2021.
-The sentencing is scheduled for July 8, 2021.
+The terms of the Plea Agreement included: